Leadership of Wellbeing in Education

 Programme Overview

-The promotion of wellbeing is gaining an increased profile in many settings including education.
+The promotion of wellbeing has gaining an increased profile in many settings including education.
 Hence the importance and relevance of the new M Ed in Leadership of Wellbeing in Education programme in Mary Immaculate College.
 This two-year part-time Level 9 programme will provide participants with the skills to assume leadership positions in the promotion of wellbeing in a variety of educational settings and in the wider community.

 Key Features

 The programme will equip participants in the development of leadership skills in relation to wellbeing in education.
-In addition participants will be enabled to conduct high level research in relation to wellbeing in education, thus providing themselves with a strong evidence based for future school initiatives.
+In addition participants will be enabled to conduct high level research in relation to wellbeing in education, thus providing themselves with a strong evidence base for future school initiatives.

 The M Ed LWE programme, now in its third year, has been gaining increasing momentum in terms of profile and participation and more recently received endorsement from the Centre for School Leadership (CSL) in recognition of its excellent innovation and relevance to current Irish Education policy and practice.